 Aquaponics recirculates water from a fish tank through a vegetable grow bed.
 Nutrients from the fish waste feed the plants, and the plants filter the water to keep the fish healthy.
 The two main components of the system are the fish tank and the grow beds with a small pump moving water between the two.

-If you like this project and want to help us turn our goal into reality, please spread the word online and consider contributing to our Kickstarter crowdfunding campaign at any level that works for you.
+If you like this project and want to help us turn our goal into reality, please spread the word online and consider contributing to our Indiegogo crowdfunding campaign at any level that works for you.
 Every dollar counts and is greatly appreciated!! – Sincerely, Carl F. Mazur, PhD.